 - Trainers Brae/Grange Road – a crossing from Trainers Brae to allow pedestrians and cyclists to join the active travel route on the south of Grange Road

-- East Road – a raised table at the junction with Glasclune Gardens to improve access to Lodge Grounds and encourage people to use this as a route to / from the town centre.
-Additional signage will also be provided
+- East Road – a raised table at the junction with Glasclune Gardens to improve access via the Lodge Grounds to the town centre.

 More details and the opportunity to comment on these can be found by viewing our Story Map.